-Alternative 4 consists of three general areas (two sites at the northern tip of NWF and one site south of NWF) totaling 187 acres (76 ha).
+This alternative consists of three general areas totaling 187 acres (76 ha).

 2.4.4 No-Action Alternative

 Under the no-action alternative, there would be no construction to support the proposed AMDTF.
 Under the no-action alternative, areas proposed for AMDTF facilities would continue to be used for existing DoD functions.
 The no-action alternative would not meet the purpose of and need for the proposed action.